 A Chapter 7 liquidation bankruptcy normally takes about four months from the date of filing until the discharge.

 A Chapter 13 payment plan bankruptcy takes three to five years.

 Why should I use an attorney?

 Bankruptcy is a complex area of law.
-An experienced attorney can protect your property and handle your case correctly.
-If you are not represented by an attorney, you risk not receiving a full discharge of your debts.
-You also might lose property you otherwise could keep.
+An experienced bankruptcy attorney can protect your property and handle your case correctly.
+If you are not represented by a bankruptcy attorney, you risk not receiving a full discharge of your debts and jeopardizing your chances for debt relief.
+You may also lose property you otherwise could keep.

 If you have any further questions and are seeking the services of a bankruptcy attorney in Portland, Oregon, do not hesitate to call our friendly staff at (503) 224-4124 or contact us via e-mail.